Reserve components of the United States Armed Forces: General information

 The reserve components are the embodiment of the American tradition of the citizen-soldier dating back to before the American Revolutionary War.
 They are typically, but not always, regionally based and recruited (unlike their active duty counterparts) and, in the case of the Army and Air National Guard, are the organized state militias referred to in the U.S. Constitution.

 Members of the reserve components are generally required to perform, at a minimum, 39 days of military service per year.
-This includes monthly drill weekends and fifteen days of annual training (giving rise to the old slogan “one weekend a month, two weeks a year”).
+This includes monthly drill weekends and fifteen days of annual training (giving rise to the slogan "one weekend a month, two weeks a year").
 However, many members of the reserve components will perform well in excess of this amount, often in the realm of 120 to 179 days of combined drill duty and active duty per year.
 Personnel in this latter category are typically assigned to specialized combat units in the reserve components that require additional duty in order to maintain proficiency, such as pilots, flight officers and enlisted aircrewmen in flying units or special operations forces personnel (e.g., Army Special Forces, Navy SEALs, etc.) in SOF units.

 While organized, trained, and equipped nearly the same as the active duty, the reserve components often have unique characteristics.
 This is especially true of the National Guard, which performs both federal and state missions.
 In addition, reserve components often operate under special laws, regulations, and policies.